Cassandra Cain: Batgirl costume

+Other costumes

 Her costume as Black Bat incorporates her former Batgirl costume, with some modifications.
 She now wears a domino mask and exposes the rest of her face and head.
 Her cape is now severely torn, looking ragged and almost smoke-like.
 Her hands are wrapped in bandages rather than her former scalloped bat-gloves.

-The costume she currently wears as Orphan consists of a form-fitting longsleeved black top, gloves, and full head mask; occasionally she has worn a variant with an attached hood and no mask.
+The costume she wore as Orphan consists of a form-fitting long sleeved black top, gloves, and full head mask; occasionally she has worn a variant with an attached hood and no mask.
 Her pants are looser and baggier in the thighs to allow greater flexibility with her acrobatics, and she wears knee-high black boots.
 The entire costume has yellow accents, with small armor plates in strategic areas on the torso and arms, and includes a yellow utility belt.

 Controversy

 Critical reception of Cassandra's villainous turn in the "One Year Later" storyline was mixed.
 In general, the portrayal of Tim Drake was praised, whereas Cassandra's depiction was not.
 Upon being asked if Cassandra's characterization was editorially mandated, writer Adam Beechen stated, "When I came to the book, I was told that the first arc would deal with presenting Cassandra as a major new enemy for Robin.
 From there, I worked out the details of just how that would come about with our initial editor, Eddie Berganza, and then his successor, Peter Tomasi."
 In a follow-up interview, he clarified further, stating, "They didn't present me with a rationale as to why Cassandra was going to change, or a motivating factor.
 That was left for me to come up with and them to approve.
 And we did that.
 But as far as to why the editors and writers and whoever else made the decision decided that was a good direction, I honestly couldn't answer."

 In interviews and press conferences, Dan DiDio and others have stated that Cass will "be going back to basics", as in her early adventures before she was able to talk.
 Later, Geoff Johns was quoted as saying, "We will be addressing in Teen Titans exactly what the deal is with her.
 Is she a bad guy?
 How?
 Why?
 She was a completely different character before 'One Year Later,' so let's find out what happened."

 According to Wizard Magazine #182, the storyline was "one of the most controversial changes to come out of DC's 'One Year Later' event", and "fans rose up in arms, organizing websites and letter-writing campaigns to protest the change."
 Dan Didio commented, "I'm glad to see there was a reaction created, it shows that people care about the character and want to see something happen with her."